All resident artists will be exhibiting in their homes and studios, addresses below, and a here is a map.

 Eva Gilliam is a videographer and photographer working throughout Africa for news broadcasters, NGOs and United Nations agencies for over two decades.

-She began working with encaustic painting four years ago under the tutelage of her step-mother, American artist (Montana-based) Leslie Van Stavern Millar II.
+She began working with encaustic painting five years ago under the tutelage of her step-mother, American artist (Montana-based) Leslie Van Stavern Millar II.

 She will be exhibiting photos and encaustics.
 Sometimes integrating the two.